PureVPN Review: Safe VPN Option?

 PureVPN Subscription Information

-If you want to purchase PureVPN for your business, that will cost you between $8.45 and $9.99 a month per user up to ten users.
+If you want to purchase PureVPN for your business, that will cost you between $8.45 and $9.99 a month per user for up to ten users.
 The price goes down even more when you add more users.
-You can choose dedicated IPs available from the United States, United Kingdom, Australia, Canada, Hong Kong, Germany, Malta, or Singapore.
+You can choose dedicated IPs available from the United States, the United Kingdom, Australia, Canada, Hong Kong, Germany, Malta, or Singapore.

 For each subscription, you can connect five devices simultaneously from the same country.
 With any subscription, you’ll be able to switch between an unlimited number of servers.

-Even if you don’t live in a smart home reminiscent of The Jetsons, chances are you have some devices other than a desktop PC and mobile phone.
+Even if you don’t live in a smart home reminiscent of “The Jetsons,” chances are you have some devices other than a desktop PC and mobile phone.
 To accommodate that, PureVPN has apps for Linux, Google TV, Android TV, Amazon Fire TV Stick, and Kindle.
 For other devices, you will need to manually configure PureVPN.
 That means you can also use PureVPN on routers, tablets, PS4, Xbox, Apple TV, Roku, Kodi, and Smart TVs.

 PureVPN Customer Support

-If have a question, you can reach out to PureVPN via email or live chat 24/7.
-They also have a support center full of helping guides and FAQs, as well as a “Contact Us” form which is similar to sending an email.
-While live chat is my preferred method of contacting support, I know some people prefer the old-fashioned phone call.
-If that’s the case you’re out of luck with PureVPN.
+If you have a question, you can reach out to PureVPN via email or live chat 24/7.
+Other options include the company’s support center full of guides and FAQs, as well as a Contact Us form which is similar to sending an email.
+While live chat is our preferred method of contacting support, we know some people prefer the old-fashioned phone call.
+If that’s the case, you’re out of luck with PureVPN.

 The PureVPN App